Major Indoor Soccer League (2001–2008): History

 In the summer of 2001, the National Professional Soccer League disbanded.
 The six surviving teams organized the MISL as a single-entity structure similar to Major League Soccer.
-In 2002, the MISL absorbed two teams from the World Indoor Soccer League, the Dallas Sidekicks and San Diego Sockers.
-The St. Louis Steamers, another former WISL team, joined the following year.
+In 2002, the MISL absorbed two teams from the World Indoor Soccer League: the Dallas Sidekicks and San Diego Sockers.
+The St. Louis Steamers, another former WISL team, joined the league the following year.
 On May 27, 2008, Commissioner Steve Ryan stepped down as the commissioner of the MISL, and then on June 2, 2008, the Management Committee of the MISL announced they had ceased operations effective May 31, 2008 to reform the league.
-All of the MISL's teams from its last season joined either the National Indoor Soccer League, Professional Arena Soccer League, or the Xtreme Soccer League.
+Following the league's dissolution, all MISL's teams from its final season joined either the National Indoor Soccer League, Professional Arena Soccer League, or the Xtreme Soccer League.

 Organization

 The MISL was organized in a single table playing a 30-game schedule.
 Traditionally, the season began in October and ended in March.
 The league also conducted an All-Star Game at midseason.
 It pitted Eastern teams against Western teams and USA All-Stars against World All-Stars as well as the MISL All-Stars against a Mexican team.
 No All-Star Game was played in the 2004–2005 and 2006–2007 seasons.
 The All-Star game scheduled for the 2007–08 season in Stockton, California was also canceled.

 The top six teams qualified for the playoffs, which began in April.
 In the first round, the sixth place team played the third place team while the fourth and fifth place teams also played either other.
 The top two teams received a bye in the first round.
 The survivors of the first round played the top two seeds in the semifinals with the first place team playing the lowest surviving seed from the first round and the second place team playing the highest surviving seed.
 The two semi-final winners met in the MISL Championship Final.
 The first two rounds were a two-game series with a golden goal tie breaker.
 The Championship Final was a single game at a predetermined neutral site.